 Weather may be an important factor in the tick-cervid relationship.
 Warmer temperatures in the summer and winter may support larger populations of cervids that carry ticks, and allow larval ticks to survive longer in the environment.
-A changing climate could influence vegetation patterns and winter temperatures, and may influence distribution and presence of wildlife parasites like winter ticks.
+A changing climate could influence vegetation patterns and winter temperatures, thereby influencing the distribution and presence of wildlife parasites like winter ticks.